 You are eligible upon completion of the internship program to take the National Registration examination for Dietitians which, if successfully completed, confers the title of Registered Dietitian.
-This affirms that you meet the standards of an entry-level dietitian, and is necessary for almost all professional employment as a dietitian.
+This affirms that you meet the standards of an entry-level dietitian and is necessary for almost all professional employment as a dietitian.
 The fee for the Registration Examination is about \$200.
 The Program Director will orient you to the application process.

-2. EatrightPREP and Inman RD exam review session: Each dietetic intern is required to complete the EatrightPREP AND Inman program.
+2. EatrightPREP RD and Inman exam review session: Each dietetic intern is required to complete the EatrightPREP and Inman programs.
 More information regarding dates will be provided by the program director.